-The Rite of Christian Initiation of Adults

-- 1. Period of evangelisation and pre-cate-chumenate: A stage of no fixed time where the person enquires about the Catholic faith. - 2.
-Acceptance into the order of cate-chumens: The liturgical rite which marks the beginning of the official catechumenate period. - 3.
-Period of catechumenate: A stage of no fixed time where the candidate learns about the faith and really begins the process of conversion to God. - 4.
-Rite of election: The liturgical rite in which the catechumen requests to receive the sacraments of initiation.
-Generally held on the first Sunday of Lent. - 5.
-Period of purification and enlightenment: The period of personal reflection, scrutiny and preparation before the catechumen receives the sacraments.
-This generally occurs throughout Lent. - 6.
-Sacraments of initiation: The candidate is baptised (if they haven't been already) confirmed, and receives their first Eucharist.
-It is usually incorporated into Easter Vigil Mass. - 7.
-Period of postbaptismal catechesis: Follow-up catechesis now that the person has been fully initiated into Catholic community.
+Internet www.cg.catholic.org.au features - the rcia FACT BOX The Rite of Christian Initiation of Adults Period of evan-1. gelisation and pre-catechumenate: A stage of no fixed time where the person enquires about the Catholic faith.
+2. Acceptance into the order of catechumens: The liturgical rite which marks the beginning of the official catechumenate period.
+3. Period of catechumenate: A stage of no fixed time where the candidate learns about the faith and really begins the process of conversion to God.
+4. Rite of election: The liturgical rite in which the catechumen requests to receive the sacraments of initiation.
+Generally held on the first Sunday of Lent.
+Period of puri-5. fication and enlightenment: The period of personal reflection, scrutiny and preparation before the catechumen receives the sacraments.
+This generally occurs throughout Lent.
+6. Sacraments of initiation: The candidate is baptised (if they haven't been already) confirmed, and receives their first Eucharist.
+It is usually incorporated into Easter Vigil Mass.
+7. Period of postbaptismal catechesis: Follow-up catechesis now that the person has been fully initiated into Catholic community.
+Two years after going through RCIA, Mrs Schofield decided to each week allowed her to continue her own faith journey, and having been a candidate herself meant she was someone group members could easily relate to.
+"There's not one team memaffirmation that God comes to you disguised as your life.